-Disclaimer: I am not a member of the Board of Governors of HARA.
+Disclaimer: I am a member of the Board of Governors of HARA, but this document is not an official HARA communication.
 What I write here is based on my prior experience as a board member, continuting interaction with them and other members, and continuing service on the selection committee.
 Hopefully it will help, inform and entertain you, but take it with a grain of salt, and a dash of sarcasm.
+This document was updated on 7/5/17.

 The first hurdle to understanding the Nā Hōkū Hanohano Awards entry process is knowing what determines a release’s eligibility for the awards, and there are several factors that play into this: